Canon vs. Nikon

 The Canon 6D has none.
+The new Canon 6D MkII does offer this handy feature.)
 The Nikon D750 has a very useful tilt-out screen as shown at right.
 This is hugely convenient for all forms of astrophotography.
 Only cropped-frame Canons have tilt-out screens.
 This feature might add weight, but it's worth it!

 Big Advantage: Nikon

 Dark Frame Buffer:

 The Nikon has none.
 With Long Exposure Noise Reduction ON, the Canon 6D allows up to four exposures to be shot in quick succession before the dark frame kicks in and locks up the camera.
 (Put the camera into Raw+JPG.)

 This is very useful for deep-sky imaging, for acquiring a set of images for stacking that have each had a dark frame subtracted in-camera, with a minimum of "down-time" at the camera.